Plopix/js-console-wrapper/README.md

 # Plopix - JS Console

-This package is a wrapper of `console.log` that enables outputs depending a Verbosity level that:
+This package is a wrapper of `console.log` that enables output depending on a Verbosity level.
+It also brings color and manage compability.

+The verbosity level helps to only display from a certain level.

 - you can set in the source code
 - you can override via LocalStorage using the key: `plopix.console.verbosity`

+> In your console toolbar, run `localStorage.setItem("plopix.console.verbosity",250)` for instance.

+Pretty neat!

 ## Installation